hgoebl/it-profile-generator/README.md

   * //Optional: Download/install qrencode

         sudo apt-get install qrencode

+  * Windows Users can use <http://code.google.com/p/qrencode-win32/>, the executable name is `qrcode.exe`

   * Clone this project (of course you can fork it) and change to its directory
   * Copy the example setenv script and adopt it to your installation.
     If fop and node is in your PATH, just set NODE=node and FOP=fop.